jamesmathison/blog/_posts/2017-06-02-multi-piece-bonus.md

 	* Infographic
 	* etc
 4. Each one offers specific, actionable steps to overcome a specific problem (small yet significant, for quick-wins).
-5. Each one, AT A GLANCE makes the your mailing list look like the bees-knees…the dog's bollocks…[the whale's vagina](https://www.youtube.com/watch?v=8AIwaSD9Sco)…for anyone interested in going further.
+5. Each one, AT A GLANCE makes your mailing list look like the bees-knees…the dog's bollocks…[the whale's vagina](https://www.youtube.com/watch?v=8AIwaSD9Sco)…for anyone interested in going further.

 &nbsp;